Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-group-2/README.md

 ### **Incentives for Voluntary Relocation**

 Each citizen receives a monetary incentive if they move to another region.
-The incentive amount is contingent on their current region of residence and the region they will relocate to.
+The incentive amount is contingent on their current region of residence.
 The table below shows the incentive amounts that citizens from each region will receive.
 Citizens of regions 1, 3 and 5 do not receive an incentive as they already reside in low-risk regions.
-Furthermore, citizens of region 2, 4, and 6 are only eligible for incentives if they move to region 1 or 3 which have been determined as low risk zones.
+Furthermore, citizens of region 2, 4, and 6 are in high risk regions are only eligible for incentives if they move to region 1 or 3 which have been determined as our region relocation targets.
+This is discussed more in depth [here](#region-analysis).

 | **Region 1** | **Region 2** | **Region 3** | **Region 4** | **Region 5** | **Region 6** |
 | -----------: | -----------: | -----------: | -----------: | -----------: | -----------: |